Being settled in the UK refers to settlement or indefinite leave to remain, which is an immigration status.

 Applying to settle in the UK

-If you are on a tier 2 visa, you will be eligible to apply for settlement in the UK after five years if:
+If you are on a skilled worker (previously tier 2) visa, you will be eligible to apply for settlement in the UK after five years if:

 - you have been lawfully and continuously resident in the UK for five years - time spent on a student or visitor visa will not count towards your five years - you cannot have had more than 180 days absence from the UK during the five year period